 To minimise the alcohol a baby gets, a mother could avoid breastfeeding for two or three hours after she has had a drink (NHS, 2022).
 Some experts advocate waiting two hours before breastfeeding for every unit of alcohol consumed (Hale, 2020) but others feel this may be overly cautious as the actual amounts of alcohol moving into breast milk are very low20.
 Denise Fisher, IBCLC makes the following recommendations to reduce a baby’s exposure to alcohol:

 - minimising alcohol exposure to the infant for at least the first 3 months of life

 - avoiding breastfeeding for 2 to 3 hours after drinking

 Small amounts of alcohol move into breast milk when a breastfeeding mother has an alcoholic beverage.
-The concentration of alcohol peaks in breastmilk about 30-60 minutes after the drink is consumed and then the levels gradually fall if the mother doesn’t have another drink.
-A couple of hours after having one unit of alcohol, it will have mostly left your breastmilk.
-Drinking small amounts of alcohol occasionally won’t affect your baby, however drinking regularly or heavily may affect your milk supply, make your baby sleepy or affect their growth.
-Drinking more than two units a day could affect your baby’s development.
+The concentration of alcohol peaks in breast milk about 30-60 minutes after the drink is consumed and then the levels gradually fall if the mother doesn’t have another drink.
+A couple of hours after having one unit of alcohol, the alcohol will have mostly left your breast milk.
+Drinking small amounts of alcohol occasionally won’t affect your breastfed baby, however drinking regularly or heavily may affect your milk supply and/or your let-down reflex, make your baby sleepy or affect their growth.

-*Book extracts reproduced by permission from Pinter & Martin.
+*Book extract reproduced by permission from Pinter & Martin.